 Learn what catheter ablation is and how it is done to treat atrial fibrillation.

-Learn about catheter ablation for supraventricular tachycardia and how it's done.
+Learn about catheter ablation for supraventricular tachycardia and how this procedure is done.

 Catheter Ablation for a Fast Heart Rate